onzfonz/comp227/src/content/5/en/part5a.md

 export default { getAll, create, update, setToken } // highlight-line
 ```

-The noteService module contains a private variable `token`.
+The taskService module contains a private variable `token`.
 Its value can be changed with a function `setToken`, which is exported by the module.
 `create`, now with async/await syntax, sets the token to the `Authorization` header.
 The header is given to axios as the third parameter of the `post` method.

-The event handler responsible for login must be changed to call the method `noteService.setToken(user.token)` with a successful login:
+The event handler responsible for login must be changed to call the method `taskService.setToken(user.token)` with a successful login:

 ```js
 const handleLogin = async (event) => {